Iron-E/nvim-cartographer/README.md

 ## Installation

-This plugin can be installed with any plugin manager.
+This plugin can be installed with any plugin manager and used with Neovim 0.7+.
 I use [packer.nvim](https://github.com/wbthomason/packer.nvim):

 ```lua
 local fn = vim.fn